The Concept2 Model series are at the pinnacle of all the home rowers and the yardstick against which every other home rowing machine should be rated.

 Reliability & Warranty: 5/5

-Furthermore, Concept2 have great customer support and seem to put the customer first above all else, meaning should you come across a problem, they’ll be sure to want to put it right.
+Furthermore, Concept2 have great customer support and seem to put the customer first above all else.

 Stability and Quality: 5/5

 The Concept2 Model E rower is an extremely stable rower and this is emphasised by its ability to accommodate a huge 500lb user weight.

 In the home rower market, budget machines seem to max out at the 250lb range, whilst mid-level rowers average around 300lb.

 The fact that the Concept2 Model E rower can almost double those figures, highlights its stability and quality build.

 As with almost every single rower on the market, there are people who find the seat uncomfortable on their rowing machine.